 The title document should contain the title of the article, all affiliations of the corresponding author and co-authors and the corresponding author's address.
-In case of double blind peer review, this information should not appear in any other file, in order not to yield the authors identity to the reviewer.
+For double-blind peer review, this information should not appear in any other file, in order not to yield the authors identity to the reviewer.

-Immediately after the abstract, provide up to 10 keywords, using British spelling and avoiding general and plural terms and multiple concepts (avoid, for example, "and", "of").
+Immediately after the abstract, provide up to 10 keywords, in alphabetical order, using British spelling and avoiding general and plural terms and multiple concepts (avoid, for example, "and", "of").
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
-These keywords will be used for indexing purposes.

 Define abbreviations that are not standard in this field at their first mention in the abstract and the main text.
 Ensure consistency of abbreviations throughout the article.